Modelling the effect of ribosome mobility on the rate of protein synthesis: Mean-field theory for coupling of diffusion with active transport

 The sums in Eq.~(\ref{eq:sums}) run over the images of the initiation and termination sites of the filament, which defines the set $\mathcal N_\alpha$ and $\mathcal N_\beta$.
 The specific locations of $\mathbf{r}^{(j)}_{\alpha}$ and $\mathbf{r}^{(j)}_{\beta}$ are detailed in Fig.~\ref{fig:image}.
 As shown in Ref.~\cite{Dauloudet}, the series Eq.~(\ref{eq:sums}) converges rapidly since the influence of the copies $\mathbf{r}^{(j)}_{\alpha}$ and $\mathbf{r}^{(j)}_{\beta}$ on the concentration of ribosomes in the original system decreases fast enough with the distance.

-Lastly, we note that the method of images works for a rectangular shaped box since two-dimensional Euclidean space can be tiled with rectangles.
-Other geometrical shapes that allow for a complete tiling of space are triangles and hexagons, see~\cite{Dauloudet} and references therein.
+Note that the method of images also works for a triangular or hexagonal shaped cell as two-dimensional Euclidean space can be tiled with triangles and hexagons, see~\cite{Dauloudet} and references therein.